Hello Andrea, Dirk and Klemens.

 Dirk: No, our experience has always been acquired according by the motto “learning by doing”.
 At the beginning I would be more than happy if I had captured a blurry fish on a shaky movie.
 With the time I understood more about the concept and aimed on getting better shots each time I used the camera.

 Klemens: No, we pretty much learned everything by ourselves.
 It starts with the filming underwater and continues with editing the material on the computer.
 We are working on several Apple I-Mac computers and use Final Cut Pro editing software.
+As filmmakers you have to be able to do all the jobs involved in the production process.

 Are you always filming with the same equipment?